ibm-cloud-docs/Registry/registry_overview.md

 A global registry is available, it has no region included in its name (`icr.io`).
 Only public images that are provided by IBM are hosted in this registry.
 To manage your own images such as by setting up namespaces or tagging and pushing images to a registry, use a [local regional registry](#registry_regions_local).
 {:shortdesc}

-The domain name for the global registry has changed.
-The new domain name is available in the console and the CLI.
+The domain names are available in the console and the CLI.

-The new domain name is shown in the following table.
+The domain names are shown in the following table.

 | Registry | New domain name | Deprecated domain name |
 |-----|----|-----------|